DyversHands/www.DyversHands.com/_pages/thelaunch.md

 ## Get The Launch

-*The Launch* is on RPG Trader, free or pay what you want, with the full rundown: how each act resolves, a taste of the prompts, and the way a hard act carries its wreckage forward instead of ending.
+Both shops carry the same PDF, with the full rundown: how each act resolves, a taste of the prompts, and the way a hard act carries its wreckage forward instead of ending.

-{% include game_links.html game="the-launch" %}
+{% include feature_row id="the_launch_editions" %}

+A printed deck is coming to Kickstarter, with the cards themselves as the reward.
+If you want to hear when the campaign opens, [join the mailing list](/Subscribe).

 ## About This Edition